 Kimberly Henkel is co-founder of Springs in the Desert and holds a PhD in Moral Theology/Ethics from the Catholic University of America.
-She teaches fertility awareness methods to medical school students through Fertility Appreciation Consortium to Teach the Science and has appeared on The Catholic Doctor’s Radio Show, Fox News, C-SPAN, CNN and RNN TV.
+She teaches fertility awareness methods to medical school students through Fertility Appreciation Collaborative to Teach the Science (FACTS) and has appeared on The Catholic Doctor’s Radio Show, Fox News, C-SPAN, CNN and RNN TV.
 She studied bioethics in Rome at the Regina Apostolorum and earned a Master’s degree in Theology from the Pontifical John Paul II Institute.
-Kimberly and her husband of 12 years, Greg, live in Central Ohio with their four young children, all of whom have been or will soon be adopted.
+Kimberly and her husband of 12 years, Greg, are an adoptive family living in Central Ohio with their four young children.

 Ann M. Koshute, M.T.S. is co-founder of Springs in the Desert and holds a Master of Theological Studies from the Pontifical John Paul II Institute for Studies on Marriage and Family at the Catholic University of America.
 Following graduation Ann served as Assistant Director of the Family Life Office for the Archdiocese of Philadelphia, assisting couples in preparing for marriage.
 She is currently Online Instructor in Theology at St. Joseph’s College of Maine, and lives with her husband, Keith, in Central Pennsylvania.
 She is a writer, speaker and columnist for the Eastern Catholic Life, the official publication of the Byzantine Catholic Eparchy of Passaic.